backbeam/backbeam-server/README.md

 ## Roadmap

 - Almost full `bql` support on top of `mysql`
+- Implementation of admin panel
-- Implementation of email service
+- Implementation of all features (users authentication, push notifications,...)
-- Users authentication
-- Push notifications
 - Finish implementation of `bql` on top of `mysql`
 - Full implementation of `bql` on top of `redis`